mehtajeet97/Search_Engine/README.md

 ## Static Data (Input Files)

 For the purpose of this project, static HTML documents about Animals have been used but it could easily be changed based on requirement.
-The files are placed in the [`input` directory](./input/) which is zipped and needs to be unzipped prior to execution as detailed in the steps.
+The files are placed in the [`input` directory](./input/).

 ## DSA - Data Structure & Algorithms